Travis

 - sys-img-armeabi-v7a-android-17

-How to install Android SDK components #
+Install Android SDK Components #

-In your .travis.yml you can define the list of SDK components to be installed, as illustrated in the following example:
+In your .travis.yml, you can define the list of SDK components to be installed, as illustrated in the following example:

 language: android